“To encourage the study and conservation of parrot-like birds in freedom and captivity”

 The latest Internet venture has been to produce the monthly magazine in on-line electronic form for international members, thus saving the high costs and potential delays of posting out the printed copy.
 For an annual subscription at the same rate as UK members (currently £22), members overseas may sign up to the service and read the magazine on-line, via a password-controlled, personal access code.

-So far the Society has not become involved with social media such as Facebook, Twitter, Whatsapp or Snapchat, but it does have a minimal presence on the professional networking site LinkedIn.
+In 2019, the Society became involved with social media with a page on Facebook, with a growing audience.
 This technology is evolving so rapidly that the PSUK will need to keep abreast of such developments and embrace the future, especially if it is to attract younger members.

 The opening sentence of this article suggests that parrot conservation has been a key feature of The Parrot Society since its inception, and it has been able to fund requests worldwide over the years.
 The earlier years were not quite so focused on this aspect of parrots, but the provision of a table at the show in 1986 to collect funds for the Dominican Parrot project has already been mentioned.
 The formation of The World Parrot Trust in 1989 seems to have stimulated more activity in this regard, as in 1990 nearly £7,000 were awarded to projects including the status of the Hyacinthine Macaw, research into PBFD, a minibus promoting the St Lucian parrot, and work to save the Echo Parakeet in Mauritius.
 A separate Conservation Fund was established, and printed sweatshirts were produced, with all sale proceeds going to the fund.
 The Dominican Parrot appeal was further supported, and during his time on Council David Williams acted as conservation officer, ensuring that further projects involving Amazon parrots were funded, since these birds were his particular passion.